mostriki/class-templates/rails-template/README.md

 10. _Migrate using `$ rake db:migrate`, and prepare the test database with `$ rake db:test:prepare`, and Active Record will create the schema.rb file in db._

 11. _Run `$ rails server` to start the rails server._

+### Capybara set up

+1. _Add 'capybara' to your Gemfile in the test section._

+2. _Run `$ bundle install` in the terminal._

+3. _Add require 'capybara/rails' at the top of the spec/rails_helper.rb file after require 'rspec/rails' (If added before require 'rspec/rails', you will get errors)._

+4. _Create a spec/features folder to hold integration test files._